coreydc7/Bookstore-IMS/README.md

 For front-end development, HTML/CSS will be useful for webpage design and Javascript for embedded functionality and presentation of API responses.
 Back-end development will see the use of Java Servlets to handle requests/responses sent from our server and database.

+The database will employ a relational database schema to construct and design our bookstore functionality.
+As a result we planned on using MySQL to operate with our database and make adjustments to our data.

 This will be handled using the Java Database Connectivity (JDBC) API for executing our queries from our server.